ihaveamac/3dsconv/README.md

 This does not work with Python 3.

 The recommended tool for dumping game cards is [Decrypt9WIP](https://github.com/d0k3/Decrypt9WIP).
-The recommended option is "Dump & Decrypt Cart (slim)", which dumps a decrypted and trimmed image.
+The recommended option is "Dump & Decrypt Cart (trim)", which dumps a decrypted and trimmed image.

 ## Usage
 ```bash